deeheber/Rock-Paper-Scissors-Chrome-Extension/readme.md

 ## Rock Paper or Scissors?

-Download and install on the Crhome app store [here](https://chrome.google.com/webstore/detail/rock-paper-scissors/ngdfhjfgdakniamhoodbaljgoaoollok)
+Download and install on the Chrome app store [here](https://chrome.google.com/webstore/detail/rock-paper-scissors/ngdfhjfgdakniamhoodbaljgoaoollok)

 > A computerized spin on a classic game.